Skip to main content

 The hash of the transaction is its 'id'.
 In this case, transaction id is <tx_task_1_id>.
 It can be used by Alice, Bob, and anyone to check transaction data, its status, etc. For example, Bob can check if he has already received Alice's transfer.

-Task 2: Alice sends transfer in the advanced way to multiple recipients
+Task 2: Alice sends transfer in the custom way to multiple recipients

 Alice wants to send two transfers into a single blockchain transaction.
 She wants to transfer X amount of a custom fungible token B to Bob and Y number of an NFT C to Charlie.
 Use Alice's wallet to perform the following: